 Love it or hate it, pumpkin spice has become a cultural phenomenon in the United States, as the fall flavor continues to show up in a variety of products from cereals and yogurt to K-Cups and Pop Tarts, and the latest addition: Pumpkin Spice Spam.

 With no particular holiday tied to pumpkin spice season—like candy corn for Halloween or peppermint for Christmas—pumpkin spice is all about fall feelings.
-Crunchy leaves, football games, flannel shirts and apple picking just feel better with a pumpkin-spiced product in hand, giving businesses free reign to start stocking up on cinnamon, ginger, nutmeg and allspice, even if the temperatures haven’t dropped to sweater weather.
+Crunchy leaves, football games, flannel shirts and apple picking just feel better with a pumpkin-spiced product in hand, giving businesses free rein to start stocking up on cinnamon, ginger, nutmeg, and allspice, even if the temperatures haven’t dropped to sweater weather.

-As pumpkin spice products show up on grocery store shelves as early as June, and Starbucks starts serving up their infamous Pumpkin Spice Lattes before September hits, this fall menu favorite is back—but is it better than ever?
-Whether you think the flavor trend is as stale as a day-old pumpkin muffin or you start your day with a #PSL on brisk autumn mornings, data shows that pumpkin spice isn’t going anywhere.
+As pumpkin spice products show up on grocery store shelves as early as June, and Starbucks releasing their first new pumpkin-flavored item since the Pumpkin Spice Latte, this fall menu favorite is back—but is it better than ever?
+Whether you think the flavor trend is as stale as a day-old pumpkin muffin or you start your day with a #PSL on brisk autumn mornings, data shows that pumpkin spice might be at risk in the restaurant world.

 Has Pumpkin Spice Peaked?